-Embark on an unforgettable 5-day Salkantay Trail to Machu Picchu, one of the most spectacular trekking experiences in South America.
+Embark on an unforgettable 5-day Salkantay , one of the most spectacular trekking experiences in South America.
 Recognized by National Geographic as one of the Top 25 Treks in the World, this route offers a breathtaking combination of high-Andean landscapes, crystal-clear alpine lakes, and lush tropical jungle.

 From the majestic Salkantay Pass at 4,650 meters (15,200 ft) to the serene beauty of Humantay Lake and Salkantay Lake, this trek showcases the diverse ecosystems of the Peruvian Andes.
 As you descend from snow-capped peaks into the cloud forest, each step brings you closer to the legendary citadel of Machu Picchu — the perfect finale to this epic trekking to Machu Picchu experience.